Forever Young Foundation

 Mr. Gay graduated in 1982 with a Ph.D. in Business Economics from Harvard University where he also taught economics for two years.
 Mr. Gay graduated Phi Beta Kappa with an A.B. from the University of Utah.

-Mr. Lawson currently serves as Chairman/Vice-Chairman of the Boards of Hybris Software AG, Innovative Interfaces and SkyRiver Technology Solutions as well as a director on the boards of Sunquest Information Systems, iCongo, Wasatch Adaptive Sports and Forever Young Foundation, an organization that is a primary benefactor of a portion of HGGC's carried interest proceeds used to support extensive philanthropic work in children's causes around the world.
-He has extensive private equity investment and operational experience primarily in a broad range of technology-related industries.
+He is a member of the firm's Executive and Policy and Investment Committees and serves or has served as Chairman of the Board of HGGC portfolio companies Survey Sampling International, Serena Software, AutoAlert, MyWebGrocer, Hybris Software, Innovative Interfaces, SkyRiver Technology Solutions, iCongo and Sunquest Information Systems.
+He also serves as a director on the boards of the Capital Impact Foundation, San Francisco Zoological Society, Wasatch Adaptive Sports and the Forever Young Foundation, an organization that is a primary benefactor of HGGC's carried interest proceeds used to support extensive philanthropic work in children's causes around the world.

-Prior to co-founding Sorenson Capital, Mr. Lawson served as President and Chief Executive Officer of Found, Inc., a Bain Capital portfolio company that provided e-commerce software and inventory management solutions to major retailers and manufacturers.
-Mr. Lawson began his investment career in the Investment Banking Division of Morgan Stanley and worked in the New York and Tokyo, Japan, offices as a member of the Corporate Finance and Mergers, Acquisitions & Restructuring Departments.
+Prior to forming HGGC, Mr. Lawson was Co-Founder and Managing Director of middle market private equity firm Sorenson Capital, President and Chief Executive Officer of enterprise software company Found, Inc. and worked for Morgan Stanley in the New York and Tokyo, Japan, offices as a member of the Corporate Finance and Mergers, Acquisitions & Restructuring Departments.

 Mr. Lawson received an M.B.A. from Harvard Business School and a B.A. in Interdisciplinary Studies from Amherst College.